 General Growth Pressures.
 Population growth across the Intermountain Region does not appear to correlate well to growth in park visitation.
-Current trends show marked visitation increases in larger, iconic parks, while smaller parks and those more difficult or costly to access are actually losing visitors to a variety of causes.
+Current trends show marked visitation increases in larger, iconic parks.
 The Intermountain Region may choose to redistribute visitation across the system, but other pressures may counter such marketing or information campaigns.
 Absent increased funding, the Intermountain Region may need to consider whether higher levels of congestion in the most visited parks is acceptable, while allowing smaller, less visited parks to manage a declining state of repair.